hausen8/AL_1105/README.md

 - AL1105_postgui.hal contains all connections to a pendand (Logitech F310 USB game controller), some buttons in a keyboard drawer and the PyVCP panel
 - Since many functions have multiple input options, AL_1105_postgui.hal is not sorted by input devices but by functions
 - HAL components are used with names instead of numbers so that they easily can be identified
 - ATTENTION: Please note that these settings may not match with your hardware!
-Do not use them unless you know what you are doing.
+Do not use any of these parameters or settings unless you know what you are doing.
 I am not responsible for any malfunctions or damages of your CNC machine!

 **HARDWARE NOTES**
 - MESA 7i76e Ethernet interface